RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - web maps that use satellite imagery and GPS data and are taken from online navigation and mapping sites such as Google Maps

+Maps can also be in hardcopy/print format.

+The cartographer (author) can be a person/people or an organisation.

 When citing maps in the text of your work, you need to acknowledge them in two places:

 1.  within the written body of your paper, as you would for a normal in-text reference, and